smartcontractkit/external-adapters-js/dydx-stark/README.md

 This endpoint will sign the input price data with your private STARK key, and send it to the destination endpoint.

 - `dataPath`: Optional path where to find the price data, defaults to `result`
-- `asset`: Required asset name (of your choice, per asset. for example "USDBTC")
+- `asset`: Required asset name (of your choice, per asset. for example "BTCUSD")

 The flow for a signing oracle node looks like this: